hakavlad/tird/README.md

 ## Warnings

 - ⚠️ The author does not have a background in cryptography.
+- ⚠️ The code has 0% test coverage.
 - ⚠️ `tird` has not been independently audited.
-- ⚠️ `tird` is unlikely to be effective when used in a compromised environment.
+- ⚠️ `tird` is ineffective in a compromised environment; executing it in such cases may cause disastrous data leaks.
 - ⚠️ `tird` is unlikely to be effective when used with short and predictable keys.
 - ⚠️ Sensitive data may leak into swap space.
-- ⚠️ `tird` does not erase sensitive data from memory after use.
+- ⚠️ `tird` does not erase its sensitive data from memory after use.
 - ⚠️ `tird` always releases unverified plaintext, violating [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html).
-- ⚠️ Padding is not used to create a MAC tag (only ciphertext and salt will be authenticated).
-- ⚠️ `tird` does not sort digests of keyfiles and passphrases in constant-time.
+- ⚠️ `tird` doesn't sort digests of keyfiles and passphrases in constant-time.
+- ⚠️ Padding sizes depend on secret values.
+- ⚠️ Padding contents are never authenticated; authentication only applies to the ciphertext, salts, and certain sizes.
-- ⚠️ Overwriting file contents does not guarantee secure destruction of the data on the media.
+- ⚠️ Overwriting file contents does not guarantee secure destruction of data on the media.
-- ⚠️ You cannot prove to an adversary that your random-looking data does not contain encrypted data.
+- ⚠️ You cannot prove to an adversary that your random data does not contain encrypted information.
+- ⚠️ `tird` protects data, not the user; it cannot prevent torture if you are under suspicion.
-- ⚠️ Development is not complete; there may be backward compatibility issues in the future.
+- ⚠️ Development is not complete, and there may be backward compatibility issues.

 <details>
 <summary>Image</summary>